 Widgets can be incredibly useful, so it’s a good idea to know how to add or remove them from your Android smartphone.
 Android widgets are interactive and provide data, while also acting as gateways to apps.
 This tutorial shows you all you need to know on how to add or remove widgets from your Android's Home Screen, including Samsung Galaxy devices:

-NOTE: For this tutorial, we used an ASUS ZenFone Max Pro device running Android 9 Pie.
-The procedures are similar on all Android-powered devices, so you should be good to go even if you have a smartphone from Samsung, Motorola, OnePlus, or some other manufacturer.
-If you do not know your Android version, read How to check the Android version on your smartphone or tablet.
+NOTE: For this tutorial, we used a Google Pixel 4a and a Samsung Galaxy S21 FE, both running Android 12.
+The procedures described below should also apply if you have a Motorola, OnePlus, Xiaomi, or a smartphone from another manufacturer.
+The tutorial should also work for devices running Android 11 or even older ones.
+If you don’t know your Android version, read how to check the Android version on your smartphone or tablet.

-You shouldn't confuse widgets with Android Home screen shortcuts.
+You shouldn't confuse widgets with Android Home Screen shortcuts.
 While both widgets and shortcuts can be used to launch an app, a widget is interactive, displays data, and usually takes up more space.
-Your Android smartphone comes with its own built-in widgets, such as the Android Clock widget - which makes it a convenient choice to illustrate this tutorial.
+Here’s a fun fact: widget stands for “window gadget.”
+And that, they are.
+Here are the main differences between widgets and shortcuts: